skfogg/Meacham_Creek_Floodplain_Shade/README.md

 # Meacham_Creek_Floodplain_Shade
-Effects of floodplain shade on meahcam creek hyporheic and stream temperature
+Effects of floodplain shade on meacham creek hyporheic and stream temperature